-It is no surprise, therefore, that many employers are looking for new ways to try and best manage the impact of Covid-19 upon their business.
+The majority of employers are looking for new ways to try and best manage the impact of the pandemic upon their business.
 Having had to ride the wave of Covid-19 for almost two years now, businesses have been forced to assess their ongoing economic viability and are having to keep their financial position under close review.

-With rising infection rates and instances of self-isolation amongst workforces, the costs of sick pay are potentially becoming prohibitive for many businesses.
+With infection rates still fairly high and instances of self-isolation amongst workforces, the total costs of sick pay are potentially becoming prohibitive for many businesses.

 Companies cut sick pay for unvaccinated staff forced to self-isolate